urban-eriksson/matlab-goontools/README.md

 # matlab-goontools
 Tools for goons.
-Methods and algorithms which can be useful when doing scientific programming.
+Methods and algorithms which are great when doing scientific programming.

 - k-d tree
 - density